Dorot Jewish Division

 Can researchers access the collection without an appointment?

-Patrons are welcome to book a consultation with one of our librarians to discuss their research projects and to prepare for a visit to the Library.
+Patrons are welcome to schedule a consultation with one of our librarians to discuss their research projects and to prepare for a visit to the Library.
 You do not need to have a consultation before your visit to the Dorot Jewish Division.

 What else do researchers need to know about accessing the collection?